SakaSerbia/CMS-as-a-platform-for-IoT-based-on-Drupal-8/README.md

 -  backup-2021-06-20T10-57-28.tar.gz

 # Acknowledgment
-Mom, thank you so much for the love and the support you gave me
+Mom, thank you so much for the love and the support you gave me.